FantasyJXF/Translation/12_Debugging-and-Advanced-Topics/advanced-configurations.md

  * @min <the minimum sane value.
 Can be overriden by the user>
  * @max <the maximum sane value.
 Can be overriden by the user>
  * @decimal <the minimum sane value.
 Can be overriden by the user>
  * @increment <the "ticks" in which this value will increment in the UI>
- * @reboot_required true <add this if changing the param requires a system restart>
  * @group <a title for parameters which form a group>
  */
 PARAM_DEFINE_FLOAT(MC_PITCH_P, 6.5f);